Dear MendMeShop,

 How to Order

-When in the womb your menisci are flat and disc shaped rather than crescent shaped wedges.
-When the meniscus does not develop into a crescent shape it is referred to as a discoid meniscus.
 A discoid meniscus generally occurs in the lateral meniscus (1.5-3% of the general population) but can appear in the medial meniscus (0.1-0.3%).
 The Asian population has a greater frequency of discoid menisci the rest of the world (approximately 17% lateral discoid menisci reported).
 A discoid meniscus is generally found in children less than 11 years of ago but the meniscus will often change to a c-shape with maturity so children will grow out of their symptoms.

 Discoid meniscus tear